Office of Exploratory Advising

 Phone: (435) 797-2481

 The College of Science utilizes both professional and faculty advisors.
 The departments of Biology, Chemistry and Biochemistry, and Mathematics and Statistics have both, while the departments of Computer Science and Physics have only professional advisors.
-The Geology Department has a faculty advisor.
+The Geosciences Department has a faculty advisor.
 The College of Science advisor works with students on University Studies requirements, graduation, college scholarships, and academic standing issues.